History

 Nathan J. Rice, 2014 to present

-* During the years 1919-1920, St. Luke’s was under the guidance of Rev. A. J. Bowers and Mr. P. M. Counts, who was a Theological student from Lutheran Theological Southern Seminary.
+* During the years 1919-1920, St. Luke’s was under the guidance of Rev. Andrew Jackson Bowers and Mr. P. M. Counts, who was a Theological student from Lutheran Theological Southern Seminary.

 St. Luke’s has also served as an internship site for more than 30 seminary students.